EmekaIwuagwu/dinari-blockchain-main/README.md

-# DinariBlockchain - Production-Grade Blockchain for Africa
+# DinariBlockchain - The Blockchain for Africa.

 A fully production-ready blockchain implementation built from scratch in Go, designed for cross-border payments and financial inclusion in Africa.